top of page

 The results were overwhelmingly positive.
 Participants reported:

-• Fewer and less intense hot flushes
+• Fewer and less intense hot flushes.

-• Improved sleep
+• Improved sleep quality.

-• Better mood and emotional regulation
+• Better mood and emotional regulation.

-• A sense of community and shared understanding
+• A sense of community and shared understanding.

 Why an Integrated Approach Works Best

-• CBT or ACT helps reframe distressing thoughts or behaviours
+• CBT or ACT reframes distressing thoughts.

-• Schema therapy addresses deeper emotional patterns
+• Schema therapy tackles deeper emotional matters.

-• Mindfulness promotes calm and present-moment awareness
+• Mindfulness fosters calm and presence.

 Final Thoughts: You’re Not Alone